anavinahar/architecture-center/docs/microservices/ingestion-workflow.md

 # Ingestion and workflow

 In this section, we describe how the Drone Delivery application handles incoming client requests.
 This involves ingesting the requests at high volume, and then initiating a workflow for each request.
-The application must be able to service requests in a reliable and efficient manner, including handling failures
+The application must be able to service requests in a reliable and efficient manner, including handling failures.

 ![](./images/ingestion-workflow.png)

-The Delivery Scheduler service is responsible for accepting user requests and executing a workflow.
-For each request, the workflow consists of several steps, carried out by calling the various backend services:
+When you decompose and application in microservices, it's common for a single operation to consist of multiple steps that span services.
+In the Drone Delivery application, scheduling a new delivery requires the following steps:

 1. Check the status of the customer's account (Account service).
 2. Create a new package entity (Package service).